Fears of more violence after worst London riots for years

 As day broke, the Metropolitan Police, which will handle next year's London Olympic Games in what is expected to be Britain's biggest peacetime police operation, faced questions about how the trouble had been allowed to escalate.

-The disturbance was finally brought under control Sunday after hours of sporadic clashes.
-Buildings were still smouldering, bricks littered the roads and burglar alarms continued to ring out.
+The disturbance was finally brought under control on Sunday after hours of sporadic clashes.
+Buildings were still shouldering, bricks littered the roads and burglar alarms continued to ring out.

 At a nearby retail park, electrical stores and mobile phone shops had been ransacked, with boxes for large plasma TVs discarded outside, along with CDs and glass from smashed windows.
 "They have taken almost everything," said Saad Kamal, 27, branch manager of retailer JD Sports.
 "Whatever is left is damaged."